Epididymitis: Diagnosis

 Diagnosis is typically based on symptoms.
 Conditions that may result in similar symptoms include testicular torsion, inguinal hernia, and testicular cancer.
 Ultrasound can be useful if the diagnosis is unclear.

 Epididymitis usually has a gradual onset.
-Typical findings are redness, warmth and swelling of the scrotum, with tenderness behind the testicle, away from the middle (this is the normal position of the epididymis relative to the testicle).
+Typical findings are redness, warmth, and swelling of the scrotum, with tenderness behind the testicle, away from the middle (this is the normal position of the epididymis relative to the testicle).
 The cremasteric reflex (elevation of the testicle in response to stroking the upper inner thigh) remains normal.
 This is a useful sign to distinguish it from testicular torsion.
 If there is pain relieved by elevation of the testicle, this is called Prehn's sign, which is, however, non-specific and is not useful for diagnosis.

 Before the advent of sophisticated medical imaging techniques, surgical exploration was the standard of care.
 Today, Doppler ultrasound is a common test: it can demonstrate areas of blood flow and can distinguish clearly between epididymitis and torsion.
 However, as torsion and other sources of testicular pain can often be determined by palpation alone, some studies have suggested that the only real benefit of an ultrasound is to assure the person that they do not have testicular cancer.
 Nuclear testicular blood flow testing is rarely used.

 Additional tests may be necessary to identify underlying causes.
 In younger children, a urinary tract anomaly is frequently found.
-In sexually active men, tests for sexually transmitted diseases may be done.
+In sexually active men, tests for sexually transmitted infections may be done.
 These may include microscopy and culture of a first void urine sample, Gram stain and culture of fluid or a swab from the urethra, nucleic acid amplification tests (to amplify and detect microbial DNA or other nucleic acids) or tests for syphilis and HIV.